BlockSendFi/BlockSend/README.md

 - Sent the UCDS to the Off-Ramp solution with the additional info sent from the BackEnd.

 #### BlockSend Stacking
+The contract that handle the stacking the tokens and redistributing the rewards to the stackers.

 ### Front end